Professionalism is in general arbitrated one-sided.

-Professionalism is not an effortless ability which could get developed in a year or so.
-Since it is the composition of various skills all together and has a tendency to take several years of experience for becoming a perfect professional.
+Professionalism is not an effortless ability that could get developed in a year or so.
+Since it is the composition of various skills altogether and has a tendency to take several years of experience for becoming a perfect professional.

 There is a population of youngsters who may fight back with various individual skills that make up the term professionalism for them.